wagoodman/dive/README.md

   # The percentage of screen width the filetree should take on the screen (must be >0 and <1)
   pane-width: 0.5

+  # Show the file attributes next to the filetree
+  show-attributes: true

 layer:
   # Enable showing all changes from this layer and ever previous layer